cgeoga/BesselK.jl/README.md

 # Implementation details

 See the reference for an entire paper discussing the implementation.
-But in a word, this code uses several routines to evaluate K_\nu accurately on different parts of the domain, and has to use some non-standard to maintain AD compatibility and correctness.
+But in a word, this code uses several routines to evaluate Kᵥ accurately on different parts of the domain, and has to use some non-standard to maintain AD compatibility and correctness.
 When `v` is an integer or half-integer, for example, a lot of additional work is required.